 Return from Enforcement Officers (Bailiffs)

-If an arrangement fails, or is not offered, and the Recovery Team has information that an individual's outgoings far exceed their income, bankruptcy may be considered.
+Bankruptcy may be considered if we have information that an individual's outgoings far exceed their income.
 The first stage of this action requires that we serve a statutory demand on the customer.
-A formal petition is then taken before the County Court, in this case, Carlisle.
+A formal petition is then taken before the County Court (Carlisle).
 The customer is notified and given leave to defend the petition.
-If the petition is accepted, the amount on the Liability Order is non-recoverable (as is all other debt owed to us), potentially up to the financial year end.
+If the petition is accepted, the amount on the Liability Order is non-recoverable.
+This also applies to all other debt owed to us.
+This can potentially be up to the financial year end.

 If our last chance offer is ignored, a thorough review of the whole case is carried out.
-If the decision is to take the case forward to Court, a committal to prison warning letter (PDF: 122 Kb / 1 page) is sent to the customer telling them that we now intend to begin 'committal to prison' proceedings.
+If we take the case to Court, a committal to prison warning letter (PDF: 122 Kb / 1 page) is sent to the customer.
+The letter tells the customer that we now intend to begin 'committal to prison' proceedings.
 It urges the customer to make contact.
-Failure to make contact will result in the Recovery Court Officer applying to the Magistrates for a Summons to secure the appearance of the customer before the Court.
-There are significant costs involved and a minimum of £240 will be added to the debt.
-At Court our Recovery Court Officer will present the case for us and will refer to all necessary evidence.
-The customer will have the chance to explain to the Magistrates why they have not paid as demanded.
-The Recovery Court Officer will ask that the Magistrates find that the customer is guilty of wilful refusal, or culpable neglect, in not paying the Council Tax and that they be given a term of imprisonment in line with current guidelines.
-We are bound by the Court's decision and any alteration to that decision has to be made by the Court itself.
+Failure to make contact will result in us applying to the Magistrates for a Summons to appear before the Court.
+There are significant costs involved.
+A minimum of £240 will be added to the debt.
+At Court we will present the case and will refer to all necessary evidence.
+The customer will have the chance to explain to the Magistrates why they have not paid.
+The Magistrates will be asked to find the customer guilty in not paying the Council Tax.
+We will ask that the customer be given a term of imprisonment.
+This is in line with current guidelines.
+We are bound by the Court's decision.
+Any alteration to that decision has to be made by the Court itself.
 The Magistrates have the option of:

 - making an order for payments by instalments.